apache/couchdb/share/doc/src/api/database/bulk-api.rst

     *Optional*.
   :query number limit: Limit the number of the returned documents to the
     specified number. *Optional*.
-  :query boolean reduce: Use the reduction function.
-Default is ``true``.
   :query number skip: Skip this number of records before starting to return
     the results.
 Default is ``0``.
   :query string stale: Allow the results from a stale view to be used.